joridho/INF205-Paths-in-labelled-graphs/README.md

 ## How does it work and how to use it
+The code starts by generating the graph by using graph-benchmark.cpp.
+You can choose the number of nodes and query size in /src/directed-graph/Makefile on line 3, where the different variables are in the following order; ./run-graph <number of nodes> <query size> <kb.dat> <query.dat> 1

+To be able to run the correct Makefile you need to change folder to src, and run 'make' in terminal.
+Shortly the results will appear in terminal where you have all the similar paths compared from results.dat.

 ## Performance
 ### Run time for run-graph.cpp with different amount of nodes in the graph